MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 Called periodically when an available update is being downloaded from the CodePush server.
 The method is called with a `DownloadProgress` object, which contains the following two properties:

-- **totalBytes** *(Number)* - The total number of bytes expected to be received for this update (i.e. the size of the set of files which changed from the previous release).
+- **totalBytes** *(Number)* - The total number of bytes expected to be received for this update (that is the size of the set of files, which changed from the previous release).

 - **receivedBytes** *(Number)* - The number of bytes downloaded thus far, which can be used to track download progress.